 This uptick is expected to persist over the next two decades.
 “Of all the new colorectal cancers in young patients, most are found between the ages of 45 and 49,” says colorectal surgeon Matthew Kalady, MD.

-As colorectal cancer rates have fallen in older adults, researchers are trying to understand why they’re rising in younger adults.
+As colorectal cancer rates have fallen overall, researchers are trying to understand why they’re rising in younger adults.

 No definitive data explain the increase, especially in the very young.
 But rising obesity rates and dietary trends may be factors.

 “We also know certain diets and environments may increase the risk for colorectal cancer in older adults,” says Dr. Kalady.
 “This may play a role in younger people too, as our diets are constantly changing and evolving from generation to generation.”

 What is clear is the need for colorectal cancer prevention.
 Dr. Kaladay recommends taking the following steps to protect yourself.

 “We see a number of young patients who may have initially ignored symptoms or were told they were too young to have colorectal cancer,” Dr. Liska says.
 “Many of the advanced cases of colorectal cancer we see are in young people who were misdiagnosed or had a delayed evaluation for this reason.”